oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/manage-domains.md

 ### Modifying domain configurations

-You can modify the WebLogic domain configuration for Domain in PV, Domain in Image, and Model in Image before deploying a Domain YAML file:
+You can modify the WebLogic domain configuration for Domain on PV, Domain in Image, and Model in Image before deploying a Domain YAML file:

-When the domain is in a persistent volume, you can use WLST or WDT to change the configuration.
+When the domain is on a persistent volume, you can use WLST or WDT to change the configuration.

-For Domain in Image and Domain in PV, you can use [Configuration overrides]({{< relref "/managing-domains/configoverrides/_index.md" >}}).
+For Domain in Image and Domain on PV, you can use [Configuration overrides]({{< relref "/managing-domains/configoverrides/_index.md" >}}).

 Configuration overrides allow changing a configuration without modifying its original `config.xml` or system resource XML files, and supports parameterizing overrides so that you can inject values into them from Kubernetes Secrets.
 For example, you can inject database user names, passwords,